 Another benefit of fall hiking and biking?
 The crowds are usually a bit less dense than during the summertime, allowing you to enjoy the serenity of nature.

+Late summer hiks in southern Colorado can not only offer stunning views but also fantastic weather.
 Just remember, fall weather in the mountains can be unpredictable.
 Some days may call for shorts and a tee-shirt, others winter boots, coats, and scarves, and others can require a little of both.
 Be sure to check out the weather forecast the morning of your outdoor adventure and bring extra warm gear just in case.

 6. Go Glamping or Rent a Cabin